FairwindsOps/insights-plugins/README.md

 Each of these plugins retrieves data from a Kubernetes cluster and sends it to Insights for further analysis.
 Some of these plugins like `trivy` are wrappers around existing Open Source projects.
 Others like `workload` are self contained. `uploader` is a special case in that it doesn't have any logic in itself, but runs as a sidecar to handle the logic for uploading data to Insights.

+**Want to learn more?** Reach out on [the Slack channel](https://fairwindscommunity.slack.com/messages/fairwinds-insights), send an email to `opensource@fairwinds.com`, or join us for [office hours on Zoom](https://fairwindscommunity.slack.com/messages/office-hours)

 ## Repository Layout

 * `.circleci` contains the Circle CI configuration.